Jintram/Jintram/readme.md

+# About Martijn
 I apply data science, image and bio-informatic analyses to biological data.

 Currently, I'm working in the Van Rooij lab at the Hubrecht.
 See https://github.com/vanrooij-lab/ for some of the repositories I recently worked on that are public.

+# Some highlights

 See https://github.com/Jintram/WehrensKrah_2023_CRP for the repository that holds analyses of my recent paper based on work I did with the Tans lab, Wehrens, M., Krah, L.H.J., Towbin, B.D., Hermsen, R., and Tans, S.J.
 (2023).
 The interplay between metabolic stochasticity and cAMP-CRP regulation in single E. coli cells.
 Cell Reports.